Enterprise

 • The backend, defaults, and global custom resource definitions that were introduced in version 1.7 provide a number of benefits compared to using annotations in an Ingress resource.
 These CRDs allow you to customize the ingress controller in a more expressive way, since CRDs support booleans, strings, integers, enums, arrays, and objects.
 They also ensure better validation, readability, and versioning of your configuration settings.
 In version 1.11, the CRDs leave the alpha designation and graduate to v1.
 They now support all HAProxy configuration options.

 • In this version, the API group also changed.
 Instead of using apiVersion: "core.haproxy.org/v1alpha2" in your custom resources you will use apiVersion: "ingress.v1.haproxy.com/v1", although the old group will still be supported.
-When migrating to v1, be sure to update your RBAC rules to accomodate this new group.
+When migrating to v1, be sure to update your RBAC rules to accommodate this new group.

 • An invalid CRD resource will now display an error message when you try to apply it with kubectl, helping you to catch errors earlier before they can go to production.